MateuszJugielewicz/2009scape.github.io-master/site/privacy/privacy.md

 ## Who has access to this stored data?

-Only select members of 2009Scape staff have access to the data.
+Only select members of MZscape staff have access to the data.
 Currently, this includes ryannathans and Ceikry.

 ## What if I dont want this information stored?